erSubhashThapa/100daysofcode/r1-log.md

 I also learned that if you declare a variable and then use += on it before intializing the variable, "undefined" is added included in the beginning.
 You have to set the variable to an emtpy string first.
 More on that [here](https://stackoverflow.com/questions/29198651/first-element-in-object-is-undefined-using-operator).

+I worked on the clock project from [JavaScript30](https://javascript30.com) and ran into some weird behavior.
+I isolated what's confusing me into the problem into a seperate file [here](https://github.com/dangerousdashie/JavaScript30/blob/21c938820efa70c13773f0b2676a61e93d971a19/02%20-%20JS%20and%20CSS%20Clock/test_node_behavior.html).

 **Thoughts and Feelings:** Since I spent so much time confusing a property with a function, it's probably really ingrained in my brain now to check that mistake in the future.
 This is a pattern I noticed.
 I'm able to pick up on bugs so much quicker than I used to.
 Every bug that tooks me 45 minutes to find trains my brain to look for that bug quickly later on.
 So then next time I spend an hour on a tiny bug, I'll be grateful.
 My mind will have **"downloaded"** the ability to quickly scan for that bug in the future.
 An hour one day saves me many hours in the future.
 It's truly a gift you can't buy.
 Treasure those bugs!

 This is what Shawn Achor means in *The Happiness Advantage* when he talks about *"falling up."* Adversity isn't just something you overcome, it's something that measurably makes you better than before.
 Feed your brain with challlenges, adversity, & failure!
 You need these to succeed.